Goal & motivation

 In addition, all unit tests with generated manifests are modern components.

 Component manager launches

-appmgr, itself a v2 component, in order to manage
+appmgr, itself a modern component, which manages

 Build configurations that use the Session Framework also